+Happy World Vegan Day.
 It’s 2018 and veganism has really taken off.
 From restaurant menus to the clothes on our backs, more and more industries are making an effort to meet consumer demands and support animal welfare by going cruelty-free – and the beauty world is no exception.
-According to the NPD Group, in the past year alone there has been a 38% increase in the sale of vegan beauty products in the UK, as a growing number of us cast aside the notion that vegan products are restrictive or second-rate.
+According to the NPD Group, in 2018 there was a 38% increase in the sale of vegan beauty products in the UK, and we can be sure the numbers are set to grow in 2020, as a number of us cast aside the notion that vegan products are restrictive or second-rate.

 Smaller brands like Axiology and Arbonne led the way in vegan beauty, swapping animal-derived ingredients for the plant-based variety.
 Nowadays, myriad big-name brands like Hourglass and Charlotte Tilbury are getting on board, ditching animal byproducts, such as lanolin and beeswax (which typically make up beauty must-haves like foundation and mascara) for vegan alternatives.
 Admittedly, I was sceptical.
 Would vegan offerings feel watered down?
 Would they work as well?
 And would the packaging be as #shelfie-worthy as my other buys?
 But that’s exactly why I accepted the challenge of swapping all my usual products, from skincare to makeup, for vegan versions for a whole week.
 Here’s how I got on...